datameet/covid19/website/docs/non-virus-deaths/index.md

 }
 ```

-deaths : no of deaths reported in this incident/new report
+`deaths` : no of deaths reported in this specific incident report

 ### API
 Send an email to thej@datameet.org to get access to API.